dimitri4788/notes/vimTricks.md

 /[^\x00-\x7F]
 This will do a negative match (via [^]) for characters between ASCII 0x00 and ASCII 0x7F (0-127), and appears to work in simple test.
 For extended ASCII, extend the range up to \xFF instead of \x7F using /[^\x00-\xFF].

+####Add a newline after a given pattern
+Say you want to add newline between all the comma.
+Suppose you want to insert a line break before each comma ',' in a line.
+To do that, enter these commands
+/,
+:s//\r&/g

 ####All the right moves
 ```
 h   move one character left